irontec/ivozprovider/doc/sphinx/administration_portal/client/residential/residential_devices.rst

         If set to 'yes', this SIP endpoint must be a **T.38 capable fax sender/receiver**.
 IvozProvider will act as a T.38 gateway, bridging fax-calls of a T.38 capable carrier and a T.38 capable device.

+    RTP Encryption
+        If set to 'yes', call won't be established unless it's possible to encryption its audio.
+If set to 'no', audio won't be encrypted.

 .. tip:: Residential device can be contacted due to calls to several DDIs. *DDI In* setting allows remote SIP endpoint to
          know which number caused each call, setting that number as destination (R-URI and To headers).
 This way, residential device can handle calls differently.